 231. Second-Year Dutch.
 Dutch 112 or the equivalent.
 Graduate students should elect the course as Dutch 531.
 (4).
 (LR).

-The course will start with an overview of the basic grammar of the Dutch language.
-We will develop skills in reading, writing, speaking, and listening by means of texts to be announced.
+The course will start with an overview of the basic grammar of the Dutch language and will continue with the modern course Code Nederlands with tapes and computer programs.
 Comics, songs, newspaper articles, and literature will enliven the course and introduce the students to contemporary Dutch society.
-Books: B.C.
-Donaldson, Beyond the dictionary in Dutch, Muiderberg: Coutinho, 1990; P. de Kleijn, E. Nieuwborg.
-Cost:2 WL:3 (Broos)
+Books: F. Kuiken, A. van Kalsbeek Code Nederlands (vol. 2) and id.
+Oefenboek (vol. 2).
+Cost:3 WL:3 (Broos)

 480. Modern Dutch Literature.
 Dutch 231 or permission of instructor.
 (3).
 (Excl).

 The course will examine the poetry and prose of both The Netherlands and Belgium in modern times.
 The reading of poems, short stories, novellas, etc. in the original language will provide the students with material for discussion about authors, opinions, place and points of view of Modern Dutch literature.
 Topics in the past have included modern Dutch poetry, Dutch colonial literature, the legacy of Anne Frank: World War II in modern Dutch literature.
 The course will be conducted totally in Dutch.
 Cost:1 WL:3 (Broos)

 491. Colloquium on Modern Dutch Culture and Literature.
 (3).
 (Excl).
 May be repeated for a total of 6 credits.

 This course is conducted in English by the annual visiting